A-VISHAL/SkillBridge-AI/README.md

 ## Hackathon Submission

-This project was built as part of the **Oxlo.ai Hackathon**.
+This project was built as part of the Quantum Sprint – For Social Good Hackathon organized by the Quantum Club.
-All AI model inference and processing are powered by **Oxlo.ai**.

----

-## Registration Details

-The following email IDs were used for Oxlo.ai hackathon registration:

-- lukizerk3@gmail.com
-- lukizerk4@gmail.com
-- lukizerk6@gmail.com
-- lukizerk7@gmail.com
 ---

 <div align="center">